|I kid you not, on the morning of the hack, this is what I found on my kitchen table|

 Then I found the greatest plug in, called Thank Me Later.
 It would at least email my commenters letting them know that there was a response on the blog.
-It was kind of annoying, but it was the best I could find.
-At least, there was a chance for conversation.
+It was kind of annoying, but it was the best I could find for free, because at the time my blog was just a hobby.
+At least, now there was a chance for conversation.

 Things were looking up.
 Until...